-Boyd, a Republican, was the representative for New Jersey from 1811 to 1813.
+Boyd was the representative for New Jersey and was a Republican.
+He served from 1811 to 1813.

 From Oct 1803 to Mar 1813, Boyd missed 141 of 888 roll call votes, which is 15.9%.
 This is on par with the median of 18.4% among the lifetime records of representatives serving in Mar 1813.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Nov 1808-Mar 1809||116||20||17.2%||56th|

 |Dec 1809-Jan 1810||29||0||0.0%||0th|

 |Nov 1811-Feb 1812||82||3||3.7%||13th|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information